It is not really needed, other than for showing a correct language tag in Travis CI build log. language: python sudo: required services: - docker env: SH="docker exec -t ubuntu-test bash -c" before_install: - docker run -d --name ubuntu-test -e LC_ALL="en_US.UTF-8" -e LANG="en_US.UTF-8" -v $(pwd):/t

 GitHub supports several cloud-based continuous integration services.
 One of them is Travis CI that allows to run automated testing and deployment tasks on Linux Ubuntu and macOS.
-Unfortunately, their Ubuntu environment is quite dated — currently they use Ubuntu 14.04 LTS (Trusty Tahr) while the current LTS release is Ubuntu 16.04.2 LTS (Xenial Xerus).
+Unfortunately, their Ubuntu environment is quite dated — currently they use Ubuntu 14.04 LTS (Trusty Tahr) or Ubuntu 16.04 (Xenial Xerus) while the current LTS release (at the moment of this writing) is Ubuntu 18.04 LTS (Bionic Beaver), so some of the recent language and tooling versions may not be available in Travis CI build environment.
+For example, Trusty environment does not support Python 3.7, and Xenial environment (which is considered experimental at the moment of this writing) does not support Python 3.4, so you cannot run tests for Python 3.4-3.7 in one environment wihout writing a complex build matrix.
 Users already asked Travis CI team about updating their Linux build environments to the current LTS release but Travis CI team's reply was basically "use Docker if you want anything else".

 Unfortunately, Travis CI documentation about using Docker is not very clear.
 Maybe it makes sense for Ruby programmers but I'm more a Python guy and not familiar with Ruby at all.
-That is why I decided to provide a more generic example here.
-It uses Ubuntu 16.04 LTS Docker image to build and test a simple C++ program using cmake build system, but you can use any Docker image and programming language you like.
+That is why I decided to provide an expample based on Python language.
+Despite that, my example demonstates a generic way to execute commands inside a Docker container so it can be easily adapted to other languages.
+It uses the latest Ubuntu LTS Docker image to test a simple Python program using tox test runner, but you can use any Docker image and programming language you like.
 This example assumes that you are familiar with Travis CI and its YAML-based configuration files, and also with Linux shell in general.

-Here's my Travis CI config for testing a C++ build with Ubuntu 16.04 LTS Docker image:
+Here's my Travis CI config for testing a Python program with the latest Ubuntu Docker image:

-Let's focus of Docker-specific items of this config.
-Line 4 specifies that Docker is used in this build.
+Let's focus on Docker-specific items of this config.
+Line 7 specifies that Docker is used in this build.

-docker run command on line 15 pulls the necessary image (latest Ubuntu LTS in this case) from Docker repository and starts a docker container that is an isolated running "virtual machine" based on the Docker image.
+docker run command on line 12 pulls the necessary image (the latest Ubuntu LTS in this case) from Docker repository and starts a docker container, that is, an isolated running "virtual machine" based on the Docker image.

 -d option tells that our image will run in detached or background mode.

---name option sets the name of our container ("ubuntu-test") so we can address it later.
+--name option sets the name of our container ("ubuntu-test") so we can address it later (note

 -v option maps the current working directory (